 In early August 2017, we announced encouraging data from the first cohort of patients in the Phase 1b study.
 Data from the first cohort demonstrated evidence of localized biological activity for TD-1473 after four weeks of treatment, based on a compilation of clinical, endoscopic, and biomarker assessments.
-Pharmacokinetic data demonstrated minimal systemic exposure and there was no evidence of systemic immunosuppression.
+Pharmacokinetic data demonstrated minimal systemic exposure, and there was no evidence of systemic immunosuppression.
 We expect data from the remaining two cohorts in the Phase 1b study in 2018.

-In September 2016, we announced plans to progress a second compound, TD-3504, from our JAK inhibitor program.
-TD-3504 is an innovative prodrug of tofacitinib, an investigational JAK inhibitor in development for ulcerative colitis.
+TD-3504, the backup compound in our intestinally restricted pan-JAK inhibitor program, is an innovative prodrug of tofacitinib, an investigational JAK inhibitor in development for ulcerative colitis.
 TD-3504 is chemically distinct from TD-1473 and is designed to release active tofacitinib into the intestinal tract.
-In preclinical studies, TD-3504 demonstrated rapid formation of tofacitinib in the intestinal tract, reduction in disease activity score comparable to tofacitinib, and low systemic exposure in contrast to tofacitinib.